Economy

 The blame game began as soon as Sunday’s election results rolled in; with Romania’s press, political institutions, and intelligence services accused of inflating Georgescu’s candidacy to weaken Simion, and failing to address Russian election meddling, allowing him to ascend unchecked.

 The result also exposed the weakness of exit polls, which had projected Ciolacu as the frontrunner, followed by Lasconi.
-Despite the unpredictability of the results, voter turnout was consistent with the previous election at 51%, reflecting continuing voter engagement in a turbulent political environment.
+Voter turnout was consistent with the previous election at 51%.

 CET Editor